jbatarse1/Tokenomics_KaseiCoin_Crowdsale/README.md

 # Conclusion

 I have attempted to transact these contracts successfully numerous attempts to no avail.
-This Lesson and Challenge have been most difficult and complicated.
+This Lesson and Challenge have been most difficult and complicated to complete successfully.
 Having to spend extra time to troubleshoot the issues, I attended 2 office hours and asked the class; but, was not able to work out the ‘Gas estimation failed’.
 Instructor demonstrated another method to buy tokens via Jupiter Lab and interacting with web3; but is completely different from the lesson activity and challenge instructions.
 Therefore, I am not sure with method to perform.
 I should be able to perform both.

 I am frustrated, disappointed and unhappy that I am unable to complete lesson activity 21.3.6 and the Challenge without success.
 Similar problem exists when I attempt to transact ‘buyToken’.
 I even started from scratch to ensure I did not make mistake and followed the instructions to the letter.
 I watched the videos several times and rewatched the Virtual Class 1 and 2.
 Still, I am not able to determine the failure here.